Sana Maulit Muli (film): Home media and television broadcast

+Regal Home Video released the film on VHS in 1995 and the VCD version was released in 2002 through Star Home Video.
 The restored version of the film was released through iTunes on September 21, 2015, in the selected territories: US, UK, Japan, Israel, Taiwan, Hong Kong, Vietnam, Thailand, Macau and the Philippines.

-It also received a television premiere on ABS-CBN on Maundy Thursday, March 24, 2016, at 10:00PM and the showing received a nationwide rating of 9.2%, losing to GMA Network's Holy Week showing of 2013 Korean film Miracle in Cell No. 7, which attained a nationwide rating of 14.6%.
+It also received a television premiere on ABS-CBN on Maundy Thursday, March 24, 2016, at 10:00 PM and the showing received a nationwide rating of 9.2%, losing to GMA Network's Holy Week showing of the 2013 Korean film Miracle in Cell No. 7, which attained a nationwide rating of 14.6%.

 Reception

 Critical reception

 Lily Grace Tabanera of Cosmopolitan Philippines called Sana Maulit Muli a classic after observing the pros and cons of the characters Jerry and Agnes and their development.
-According to her, this film can serve as a lesson for those who are in a long-distance relationships and a recommendation for the members of Gen Z who haven't seen it.
+According to her, this film can serve as a lesson for those who are in a long-distance relationship and a recommendation for the members of Gen Z who haven't seen it.